News

 Whether you’re a Boston local or a tourist here for the weekend, you’re probably familiar with the red-brick road of the Freedom Trail, a quintessential landmark as recognizable as our beloved ...

-If you have a Go Boston Card, standard guided tours given by the Freedom Trail Foundation are covered by your pass.
-To start your trail tour, take the Red or Green Line to Park Street Station and ...
+Plan Ahead: If you have a Go Boston Card, standard guided tours given by the Freedom Trail Foundation are covered by your pass.
+Stretching 2½ miles, the Freedom Trail weaves past 16 of Boston's ...

 Bowdoin and Downtown Crossing subway stations.
 Downtown Boston is the most tourist-heavy area, with most of the city's highlights, including the start of the 2½-mile Freedom Trail and the Boston ...